InseeFr/Pogues/doc/remote-apis/README.md

 Have a look at the [swagger documentation](./swagger.md) to know more about what these services provide (it does not include the "repository" service).

+A fake server [implementation](https://github.com/InseeFr/Pogues/tree/cc5ee57a6dabaeaa3a752ec48e632b3f7e04801d/utils/backend) is provided to illustrate the expected behavior of these services.
+This server can be launched with `npm run start:backend`.